Ryan McMahon Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.82 team ERA that ranks seventh among all MLB pitching staffs.
+- The Yankees have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.

-- Schmidt (4-6) gets the starting nod for the Yankees in his 19th start of the season.
-He has a 4.40 ERA in 88 2/3 innings pitched, with 87 strikeouts.
+- Cole looks for his 10th victory when he makes the start for the Yankees, his 20th of the season.
+He is 9-2 with a 2.85 ERA and 123 strikeouts in 117 2/3 innings pitched.

-- His last appearance came in relief on Sunday when the right-hander threw scoreless two-thirds of an inning against the Chicago Cubs without allowing a hit.

-- In 19 games this season, the 27-year-old has put up a 4.40 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .275 to opposing batters.
+- In his most recent appearance on Saturday, July 8, the right-hander went 7 1/3 innings against the Chicago Cubs, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.